by Philbert Ono, updated Feb. 12, 2023

 Above is a map of Kyoto Prefecture’s municipalities.
-Shaded in aqua are the seven municipalities in northern Kyoto Prefecture that banded together under the “Kyoto by the Sea” theme: Ayabe, Fukuchiyama, Ine, Kyotango, Maizuru, Miyazu, and Yosano (綾部市、福知山市、伊根町、京丹後市、舞鶴市、宮津市、与謝野町).
+Shaded in aqua are the seven municipalities in northern Kyoto Prefecture that have banded together under the “Kyoto by the Sea” PR name: Ayabe, Fukuchiyama, Ine, Kyotango, Maizuru, Miyazu, and Yosano (綾部市、福知山市、伊根町、京丹後市、舞鶴市、宮津市、与謝野町).
 The city of Kyoto is in yellow.

 Northern Kyoto is about 2 hours north of JR Osaka Station and Kyoto Station via express train.
 Main gateway stations are Fukuchiyama and Amanohashidate Stations.
 The private Kyoto Tango Railway is the main train network in Kyoto by the Sea.

 Kyoto Prefecture also has at least two other tourism PR themes: “Kyoto in the Forests” (森の京都) and “Kyoto Infused with Tea” (お茶の京都).
 They are outside the tourist-crowded city of Kyoto.
 The areas outside Kyoto city have a tougher time to attract tourists since most tourists just stay in the city of Kyoto.

 So it’s a good strategy to promote tourism collectively in each region outside Kyoto city.
 For multiple municipalities to band together to promote their region under a central theme is still kind of rare in Japan.
 Hope they will be able to attract more tourists and relieve the crowds in Kyoto city.